 Easy to understand and operate

 However, pallet racking takes up a lot of floor space and can lead to inefficiencies when handling small parts, high SKU counts, or fast-pick orders.
+In more advanced facilities, pallet racking can be paired with conveyors, pallet shuttles, or cranes to form an automated pallet racking system that improves throughput while maintaining pallet-level storage.

 What Are Automated Shelving Systems?